 The adventure provides you with a list of random encounters/events within the city during the festival, with a highlighted subset for Tu Wan Ping mostly relating to the mystery.

-Tu Wan Ping encounters vary from an astrologically forecast Black Day where the race is cancelled and all shops are closed and one may only travel through the city garbed in black or take a permanent -2 penalty to social interactions within the city, to martial arts poets reciting drunken riddles and requesting a meetup at the graveyard, a dead body washing up on shore (complete with a red herring side-quest), an illusionary love-boat with intelligent giant fireflies, an encounter with a serial-killing mantis/human alchemist specialised in poison and the undead, a pouch filled with red-herrings and leading to a minor side-quest and a band of grotesque jungle-dwellers.
+Tu Wan Ping encounters vary from an astrologically forecast Black Day where the race is cancelled and all shops are closed and one may only travel through the city garbed in black or take a permanent -2 penalty to social interactions within the city, to martial arts poets reciting drunken riddles and requesting a meetup at the graveyard, a dead body washing up on shore (complete with a red herring side-quest), an illusionary love-boat with intelligent giant fireflies, an encounter with a serial-killing mantis/human alchemist specialized in poison and the undead, a pouch filled with red-herrings and leading to a minor side-quest and a band of grotesque jungle-dwellers.